 For the next two years, between hectic farm work, Marion Day taught herself to write.
 Then in 2010 a huge life change was made to come and live in the beautiful Marlborough Sounds.
 Here she began full-time writing.

-Marion Day has won adult and children’s short story competitions, including being shortlisted in the 2011 Storylines Joy Cowley Text Awards.
+Marion Day has won adult and children’s short story competitions, including being shortlisted in the Storylines Joy Cowley Text Awards.
 She has children’s and adult’s stories in anthologies.
 One of her pre-teen stories has been included in the ESA’s New Zealand textbook for secondary school students - Level 1 Literacy Learning Workbook.
 Another success was as winner of the National Rural Women’s/Ministry of Primary Industry’s short story and photographic competition, which saw her in Parliament to accept her award.
-Marion has recently had prose accepted for Bird Words to be published by Penguin/RandomHouse October 2017.
+Marion has recently had prose accepted for Bird Words to be published by Penguin/RandomHouse.

-2018: Marion was shortlisted in the Page and Blackmore National Short Story Competition.
+Marion has been shortlisted in the Page and Blackmore National Short Story Competition.
 Liberated was accepted for Poem in the Window, she also won the Page and Blackmore Poetry competition.
 Marion was 'Highly commended' for her children's books in the Enterprising Rural Women New Zealand Awards - this award showcases the talent and business skills of women living and working in rural communities, and how they can run very successful rural enterprises.

 Marion has been enrolled at the National Office of Rural Women New Zealand as a Branch Member of Honour - a honour conferred on her by the Kenepuru Branch in consideration of long and outstanding service to Rural Women New Zealand.
-16/07/2019
+16/Jul/2019

 Marion is a member of: